HaraPay/HaraPay/README.md

 #### Impact and Scalability
 HaraPay aims to revolutionize financial services in Africa and Beyond, providing financial inclusion for millions of unbanked individuals and empowering local businesses, thereby contributing to economic growth.
+International Card Support:Enable card services to be used globally.
 ---
 #### Contact:
 For more information, please contact us at [info.harapay@gmail.com].